What Cloud Architecture of a Legal DMS is and Why It Matters

 With the invention of the cloud and the rise of the millennial workforce, law firms have felt a great push to move on-premises systems to the cloud.
 Many people who have used on-premises solutions for some time are suspicious of the cloud and resistant to intrusive changes if they can avoid it.

 This begs the question, does it really matter if your law firm’s DMS runs on the cloud or on-premises?
 Now that we have a basic understanding of the structure of the cloud and tenancy, we can meaningfully compare the two systems and answer this question.

 On-premises systems are tied to specific hardware, typically a local server.
 These systems are not typically designed for remote work or collaboration and often require external access through a VPN (virtual private network) connection.
 When remote or collaborative work is required, employees will likely circumvent security through exporting documents, printing hard copies, or using email attachments.
 The COVID-19 pandemic is one such case, where offices that relied on on-premises systems were forced out of their office, leaving companies to scramble, pivot, and put new (or validate existing) VPN connections for work to continue.

 In contrast, cloud systems are designed to be highly accessible with collaboration and remote work at the center of the framework.
 Collaboration is increasingly required of lawyers.
-As the COVID-19 pandemic has revealed, companies with cloud-based DMS are able to adapt to global emergencies and continue work with little to no interruption.
+As the COVID-19 pandemic has revealed, companies with cloud-based, legal document management systems are able to adapt to global emergencies and continue work with little to no interruption.